cjstoddard/PicoCalc-uf2/Luckfox-Lyra/Lyra Cross Compiler.md

-# Using the Lyra Cross Compiler Environment
+# Compiling programs with the Lyra Cross Compiler Environment

 In my other post about using a Raspberry Pi Zero to compile programs for a PicoCalc using the Lyra mod, I mentioned setting up a desktop system or even a virtual machine to do the building is faster and give you the same results.
 Well, I got asked how to do that.
 Originally I really did not want to mess around with it, mainly because my experience with cross compiling has been a mixed bag.